noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				.serviceWorker
 				.register('relative/path/to/sw.js', { scope: './' })

-			switch (registration.scope) {
-				// if you have business logic tied
-				// tied to specific scopes, switch bitch
-				// remember scopes are unique IDs for a sw
-			}
 			// fires whenever a new worker is assigned to registration.installing
 			// i.e. if the sw has changed since the last registration registration.onupdatefound = event => {